TikTok changed the social landscape in more ways than one.

 Branded Effects include custom stickers, augmented-reality filters and lenses, which users can also add to their videos.
 TikTok allows these effects to stay live until up to 10 days, giving users a long enough time to interact with the brand.

 Another source of income for TikTok is virtual coins through which both TikTok and TikTokers can earn money.
 TikTokers that have at least 1,000 followers can earn virtual gifts by broadcasting a live video.

 If users like their content, they can send virtual gifts as tips to them, but each gift is worth a certain amount of coins and the users have to purchase these coins with real money through the app.
 Then they can use these coins to send gifts to their favourite content creators.

-After receiving the gifts, the Tiktokers can convert them into diamonds, which are worth $0.5 each.
-However, TikTok charges a 50% commission first and then adds the rest of the amount to the TikToker’s account.
+A diamond is 50% of one coin because TikTok charges a 50% commission before adding the rest of the money to the TikToker’s account.
+So, if a TikTok has diamonds worth $500, he will more or less get $250 for himself, and the remaining $250 will go to TikTok.
 The TikTok users can only withdraw their money once they have reached $100 and can’t withdraw more than $1,000 in a day.